TaoTronics TT-EP002 Noise Cancelling Earbuds Review

-There’s also the switch for noise cancelling (marked with A) and “monitor mode” button (labeled with M) for when you want to hear your surroundings.
+There’s also the switch for noise cancelling (marked with A) and the “monitor mode” button (labeled with M) for when you want to hear your surroundings.

-On module, there is also a light that glows green when Active Noise Control is active.
+On the module, there is also a light that glows green when Active Noise Control is active.
 The light switches to red when the battery is low.